Puget Sounds Piano School offers comprehensive individual and group piano lessons in historic downtown Issaquah.

 Charlie has been teaching private lessons in both piano and saxophone for almost ten years in Seattle area music schools.

-And finally, I try to instill a love of music in all of my students by making lessons fun and easygoing while covering all the fundamentals.
+He tries to instill a love of music in all of his students by making lessons fun and easygoing while covering all the fundamentals.

 When Charlie isn’t teaching or writing music he likes to hang with his super-cool wife, go see rock shows, search for great vinyl records and watch movies with his niece and nephew.
 And then maybe write some music anyway.